Car insurance companies are compelled to protect the personal information of their clients. Personal information may include:

 - Any person that is necessary to meet the insurance company’s legal, regulatory, insurance, audit, processing, and security requirements

-- Motor vehicle drivers licence authorities and motor vehicle registries
+- Motor vehicle drivers license authorities and motor vehicle registries

 - Any person permitted or required by law to have access to your personal information